shivang98/Auto-Image-Completion/README.md

 # Auto-Image-Completion
-Tool designers and photographers can use to fill in unwanted or missing parts of images.
+Tool designers and photographers can use it to fill in unwanted or missing parts of images.

 1. Interpreting images as samples from a probability distribution.